BhavnoorSaroya/httphacks-website/README.md

 # HTTP hacks website
-Built with React + TypeScript + Vite
+Built with React + TypeScript + Vite.
-UI is done using https://www.retroui.dev/ and Tailwind css The entire project is developed and built using Bunjs runtime Please not that the entire site was built in just a few hours, please Open a PR if you see something that needs to be corrected.
+UI is done using https://www.retroui.dev/ and Tailwind css.
+The entire project is developed and built using Bunjs runtime.
+Please note that the entire site was built in just a few hours, please Open a PR if you see something that needs to be corrected.

 ## React Compiler